matthewsearle01/react-calendar-component/README.md

 # Calendar Component

-This app is a React based Date Picker Component.
+This app is a React based Date Picker Component, utilising React Hooks, SASS, and the react-day-picker library.

 The live app can be found here: